General (24 entries)

 What does that adoption fee cover?

 All vetting for the Greyhound which includes spay/neuter, teeth cleaning, and heartworm test.
 All vaccinations (rabies, DHLPP, and bordatella) are current.
 For those Greyhounds exiting the prison foster program, they will be trained to pass the CGC (Canine Good Citizen) test.
 Your Greyhound will also be sporting a black Premier martingale collar, black leash, black turnout muzzle, as well as a numbered tag identifying your Greyhound as a Second Chance Greyhound in the event he or she is lost.
 Your Greyhound is also microchipped and will be registered to you upon adoption.
-Registration includes a year's membership in the HomeAgain Pet Recovery Services program plus life-time registration of the microchip in the HomeAgain National Pet Recovery Database.
+Registration is through FoundAnimals.org and is valid through the life of your Greyhound.
 All adopters are eligible to participate in our "Train the Human" class where you can perfect and hone your ability to implement the commands learned by your Greyhound while in our prison program.

 Once approved, when will I get my Greyhound?

 This depends on when your application was received and if we have Greyhounds immediately available and whether you preference is for a trained prison Greyhound or an untrained Greyhound.
 This information will be communicated to you when your application is approved.